yingj4/yingj4.github.io/_pages/about.md

 ======
 I am interested in the design of hardware-software interface with the work spanning
 * Computer Architecture
-* Heterogeneous Systems
+* Heterogeneous Computing
-* Architectural Design Space Exploration
-* Memory Systems
+* Cache Coherence
-* Hardware/Software Co-design Method
-* Parallel Programming
+* Near-memory Processing

 My current research focuses on efficient cache coherence and data communication in CXL systems.